cancerberoSgx/hyperquest-promise/README.md

 # hyperquest-promises

 ## What

 [hyperquest](https://github.com/substack/hyperquest) returning promises

 For those not familiar, this is alibrary for making requests that will work both in node.js and browser thanks to browserify.

-Code taken from here: https://gist.github.com/nikcorg/0999f547a32299e44fef
+Initial code taken from here: https://gist.github.com/nikcorg/0999f547a32299e44fef and ported to TypeScript node.js project

-(I really needed this as a node.js project.)
+(I really needed this as a node.js - TypeScript project.)

 ## Install